'Stupid' NHL divisional playoff format is drawing criticism - News 12 Now

 Columbus, in the playoffs for just the third time in franchise history, will take it no matter the format.

 “I don’t think we are in a position to start picking and choosing right now,” Kekalainen said.
-“We’re making the playoffs this year and we’re happy for that opportunity.
-But we’ll let the teams that have been making it 10 years in a row complain about it.”
+“We’ll let the teams that have been making it 10 years in a row complain about it.”

 RED-HOT ELLIOTT

-Flames goaltender Brian Elliott won 11 games in a row going into their game Tuesday in Washington with a 1.70 goals-against average and .940 save percentage in that span.
+Flames goaltender Brian Elliott’s 11-game winning streak snapped in Calgary’s 4-2 loss at Washington Tuesday night, but he’s 15-2-1 with a 1.99 goals-against average and .932 save percentage over his past 24 games.
 He’s a big reason Calgary will be back in the playoffs.

 GAME OF THE WEEK